First, let’s look at three main categories.

 Overdraft facilities on these types of bank accounts can be negotiated with the bank when there are extra bills to pay and money is tight.

-These accounts are great when more than one person has to sign cheques or needs access, particularly with online banking.
+These accounts are great when more than one person has to sign checks or needs access, particularly with online banking.

 Banks often offer incentives for small businesses to open this type of account by offering reduced or nil fees for a length of time, or other small bonuses.